Nabilla Benattia: Career

 During 2012, she appeared in the fourth series of les Anges de la télé-réalité, shot in Hawaii.
 The programme, which airs on NRJ 12, follows a group of reality TV personalities for ten weeks.
 On the show she became romantically involved with Sofiane Tadjine-Lambert, who was in Star Academy 4.
 He wrote a song for her, "Dingue de toi (Nabi… Nabilla)", which reached number 25 in the French music charts.
-Following the show, she was interviewed by Jeremstar, on the show La Conciergerie.

 In early 2013, she finished filming on the fifth series in Florida.
 For her participation in this series, Benattia purportedly earned €25,000.
 In the fourth episode, after an argument with a fellow female castmember who said she had not bought shampoo, Benattia was shown in a confessional cutaway, where she mimed talking into a telephone and said the words which led to the establishment of her celebrity status:

 "Euh, allô! non, mais allô, quoi.
 T'es une fille et t'as pas de shampooing ?
 Allô.
 Allô !
 Je sais pas, moi, vous me recevez ?
 T'es une fille, t'as pas de shampooing ?
 C'est comme si je dis : t'es une fille, t'as pas de cheveux !" ("Er, hello!
 I mean, like, hello?
 You're a girl, you got no shampoo.
 Hello.
 Hello!
 I dunno, can you hear me?
 You're a girl, you got no shampoo?
 It's like if I said, 'you're a girl, you got no hair'.")

 Nabilla's uttering caused a media buzz in France and generated many parodies, on the internet and in various media.
 La Grosse Équipe, the production company behind les Anges, registered four trademarks in mid-March with l'Institut national de la propriété industrielle, the French intellectual property registry.
 These were "Allô, quoi", "Allô, t'es une fille, t'as pas de shampooing, c'est comme si je dis, t'es une fille, t'as pas de cheveux", "Allô, non mais allô quoi", and "Allô, Nabilla la vraie vie de la famille Benattia".
 The last of these resulted in rumours discussed on Twitter that a new reality show was in the offing with her as the star.
 In a TV interview on the talkshow Grand journal, watched by 1.8 million viewers, Benattia confirmed that there will be a reality TV show following her day-to-day.
 La Grosse Équipe has also registered "Nabilla cherche l'amour" as a title for a TV show.